openstack-charmers/openstack-bundles/stable/openstack-telemetry/README.md

 Install them now and then download the bundle:

     sudo snap install charm --classic
-    charm pull openstack-base ~/openstack-base
+    charm pull openstack-telemetry ~/openstack-telemetry

 ## Network spaces and overlays

 If the MAAS cluster contains network spaces you will need to bind them to the applications to be deployed.
-One way of doing this is with the `openstack-base-spaces-overlay.yaml` overlay bundle that ships with the bundle.
+One way of doing this is with the `openstack-telemetry-spaces-overlay.yaml` overlay bundle that ships with the bundle.

 Like the main bundle file, it will likely require tailoring.
 The file employs the variable method of assigning values.
 The actual space name should be the